How to Align Data in Excel (Explained in Detail)

 The Justify command is helpful if a word is too long to fit within a cell border.
 You will find the Justify command both in the Horizontal and Vertical drop-down of the Alignment group of the Format Cells dialog box.

 The horizontal Justify command adjusts the spacing between words in a cell to align both the left and right borders.
 That means Excel will stretch or compress the text within the cell.
-On the other hand, the vertical Justify command adjusts the spacing between lines in a cell to spread the text evenly from top to bottom.
+The vertical Justify command adjusts the spacing between lines in a cell to spread the text evenly from top to bottom.

 To apply the Justify command in the Format Cells dialog box:

-2. Go to the Text alignment section > Horizontal or Vertical drop-down > Justify.
+• Go to the Text alignment section, select Horizontal or Vertical drop-down and click on Justify.

 Justify for default row heightWhen the row height is not the default height, the Justify command doesn’t increase the row height further.
 You may find some words missing in the cell after applying the Justify command.